Bazaruto Island: Demographics and economy

-Fishing
+Economy

 Fishing is the primary economic activity of the island, practiced both for profit and subsistence, with men, women, and children all participating in the trade.
 Like much of coastal Mozambique, fishermen are organized into Community Fishing Committees.

-Tourism

 Tourist accommodations were initially established on the archipelago by Portuguese businessman Joaquim Alves.
 In addition to the main hotel on Santa Carolina, Alves established a facility on Bazaruto.
 The hotel was abandoned after Mozambican independence in 1973, but renovated around 1990 in response to increased tourism to the island.
 Tourist facilities mainly recruit staff from the mainland; in 2003, only 7% of full-time jobs at the island's tourist facilities were held by locals.
 The island's lodges sponsored the creation of the Tomba Yidhu Association in order to manage community use of tourism revenues.
 Bazaruto has developed a reputation as a favorable location for fishing, drawing tourists interested in recreational fishing to the island.